 A Yale-educated NFL star who broke barriers as a running back and later championed mental health advocacy off the field.

-Calvin Hill entered the NFL as an anomaly: a Yale graduate with a degree in history in a league not known for Ivy Leaguers.
-Drafted by the Dallas Cowboys, he promptly silenced skeptics by winning Offensive Rookie of the Year and becoming a four-time Pro Bowl selection, known for his powerful, graceful running style.
-His career spanned successful stints with multiple teams, but his influence extended far beyond the gridiron.
-After retiring, Hill worked as an executive and became a pioneering voice for mental wellness in sports, co-founding the NFL's first player assistance program.
-He is also the father of NBA superstar Grant Hill, creating a unique dynasty of American athletic excellence.
+Calvin Hill entered the NFL as a Yale graduate with a degree in history, drafted by the Dallas Cowboys.
+He won Offensive Rookie of the Year and became a four-time Pro Bowl selection, known for a powerful, graceful running style.
+His career spanned multiple teams.
+After retiring, Hill worked as an executive and co-founded the NFL's first player assistance program, pioneering mental wellness in sports.
+He is the father of NBA superstar Grant Hill.

 1946–1964